yct37785/ExpoAppFramework/README.md

 └── yarn.lock
 ```

 All node modules, including expo, are managed in the root folder.
 All app projects are handled in the projects folder.
+App projects will import core functionalities, UI components, constants and utilities from Framework:

 ![overview visual](./misc/Expo%20App%20Framework_%20overview.jpg?raw=true "Title")

 ### Framework
 Contains common app components/functionalities.
-Namely core functionalities, UI components, constants and utilities are defined here to be shared among all app projects.
+Namely the aforementioned core functionalities, UI components, constants and utilities are defined here to be shared among all app projects.

 The Framework project is structured as follows:
 ```